 All prescriptions are free if you live in Wales, Scotland or Northern Ireland.

-If you live in England, prescriptions usually cost money.
-If you have cancer, you’re entitled to free prescriptions for anything related to your cancer treatment.
+If you live in England and have cancer, you’re entitled to free prescriptions for anything related to your cancer treatment.

 Check if you can get free prescriptions on the NHS website.